 In return, the city has signed a 20-year contract to purchase the heat energy from those sites at a fixed price competitive to current natural gas rates.
 Heat is captured from the sun and used to produce hot water for showers, swimming pools and some industrial processes.

-Mondial Energy Inc. of Toronto was chosen for 15 of the sites, with the remaining five going to CC Solar Inc.
+Mondial Energy Inc. of Toronto was chosen for 15 of the sites, with the remaining five going to CC Solar Inc., also of Toronto.

 Alex Winch, founder and president of Mondial, said the contract with Toronto sets a precedent that other municipalities are watching as part of efforts to reduce greenhouse gases that contribute to climate change.

 "We've already been contacted by other cities," said Winch, adding that cash-strapped municipalities like the idea of purchasing clean energy without having to purchase the equipment that produces it.
 "Toronto has cast the die, made the mould, so that other municipalities will follow in the same footsteps."

 City officials, including chief operating officer Bruce Bowes, have hailed the approach as a great way to reduce the price volatility and carbon dioxide emissions associated with using natural gas.

 Mondial is spending the next few weeks with city staff scouting ideal sites for the solar-thermal systems.
 Once locations are set, construction will likely begin in March and the systems are expected to be operational sometime next summer.